hoanglongplanner/blog/src/20231009-unitystyleguide-v4/hoanglongplanner - Unity Engine Style Guide V4.md

 # Introduction

-This just a style guide for development in Unity Engine.
+This just a style guide for development in Unity Engine that aim for project development.
+NOT FOR 3RD PARTY EXTENSION.

 You don't need to uphold yourself to any standard, as long as you can work comfortable and get to the end product at the end.